uranian throne

 "Take a seat, Yadon!" the Sunnoad calls.

 I obey, and the chatter resumes.
 My gaze roves around the company and I find I recognize almost all of these people.
 Some are officials I know well, others I know by sight alone.
-Sunnoad Brem Tormalla 80437 occupies a place close to the other end of the table, but not the actual head place which is taken, to my surprise, by the one personage I don't know at all - though during lulls in others' talk, when my ears catch a word or two of his, I sort of recognize the fellow's voice, despite never having seen him before.
-How could this be?
-I scrutinize him covertly, to no avail.
-Whoever he is, the tones addressed to him are strongly suggestive of consideration and respect.
-Some guest of honour, no doubt.
+Sunnoad Brem Tormalla 80437 occupies a place close to the other end of the table, but not the actual head place which is taken, to my surprise, by one personage I've never seen before, although - oddly - during lulls when my ears catch a word or two of his I sort of recognize the fellow's voice.
+I scrutinize this half-familiar person covertly.
+Whoever he is, the tones addressed to him are suggestive of formal respect such as is due to a guest of honour.

-I pass her a plate of klasts and, as she takes one, she asks by name - showing she remembers me: "Can you tell me, sponndar Yadon, what's going on?"
+I pass her a plate of klasts and, as she takes one, she shows she remembers me: "Can you tell me, sponndar Yadon, what's going on?"

-I say, "It's your job to know these things!"
+That's my opening.
+I snap: "It's your job to creep around and know these things!"

 "Let me be the judge of my duties," she smiles.